 Free Spirit Travel Insurance

-This is because Free Spirit can cover travelling companions on your policy whether they have a pre-existing medical condition or not and regardless of age.
+Each Free Spirit Travel Insurance policy covers Grandparents and Grandchildren.
+This is because Free Spirit can cover travelling companions when they’re added to a policy – whether they have a pre-existing medical condition or not – regardless of age.

 For the young and old alike who can’t be away from their gadgets for too long, remember your gadget insurance in the unlikely event of any damages and losses during your trip.